 | Chocolate, Coconut and Mint Biscuits

-There are also a range of vegan sweets, such as many dark chocolates, some Oreos, Skittles and Nice biscuits.
+There are also a range of vegan sweets, such as many dark chocolates, some Oreos and Nice biscuits.
 Don't overdo it, but when you're looking for a treat check out the lists below.

 Food lists for major supermarkets

-Apart from the obvious fruit, veggies, nuts and other whole foods, there are many processed foods available in supermarkets that contain no animal products.
-Check out these:
+Apart from the obvious fruit, vegies, nuts and other whole foods, there are many processed foods available in supermarkets that contain no animal products.
+Check these out: